In Case You Missed It:

 Kevin McCloskey, faculty advisor, Communication Design

-In exchange for a non-perishable food item for Friend, Inc., students only can pick up business professional attire on Tuesday, Feb.
-21, from noon - 8 p.m.
-The Give Away is open to Students, faculty and staff on Wednesday, Feb.
+In exchange for a non-perishable food item for Friend, Inc., students-only can pick-up business professional attire on Tuesday, Feb.
+21, noon - 8 p.m.
+The Give Away is open to students, faculty and staff on Wednesday, Feb.
 22, and Thursday, Feb.
 23. from 9 a.m. - 8 p.m., and Friday, Feb.
 24, from 9 a.m.- 12 noon.

 Grace M. Hill, director, Women's Center & GLBTQ Resource Center